Australians in Hong Kong: The Australian Consulate General in Hong Kong and Political standings

 The Australian Consulate General of Hong Kong, informally known as the Australian Embassy, is located at 25 Harbour Road, Wan Chai, Hong Kong and acts as the formal representative of the Australian government in Hong Kong and for roughly "100,000 Australians living in Hong Kong" The embassy provides passport application services, notarial services, visa, and citizenship approval services and has departments dedicated to the Australian Trade Commission, international study, travel and work, and access to the Australian Federal Police.
-A complication arising from the Chinese government's stance of nationality is that Chinese authorities treat Chinese/Hong Kong dual nationals, including Chinese/Australian dual nationals, solely as Chinese citizens, thus barring them from being able to receive international consular assistance while in Chinese territory.
+A complication arising from the Chinese nationality law is that Chinese authorities treat Chinese dual nationals, including Chinese/Australian dual nationals, solely as Chinese citizens, thus barring them from being able to receive international consular assistance while in Chinese territory.

 The Chinese imposition of a broad national security law on Hong Kong has garnered a public response of concern from the Australian Government who have stated that it is seen as a breach of Hong Kong Basic Law.
-It has been expressed that the imposed National Security Law has and will continue to destroy basic democratic principles that have underpinned the society of Hong Kong and it's ‘One Country, Two Systems’ framework that was put into place after the region became a Special Administrative Region (SAR) in 1997.
-In addition to this, the Australian Government, in response to China's actions, posted an official travel advisory warning on July 7, 2020, to travellers and both current and prospective Australian passport holders residing in the region to reconsider the need to be in Hong Kong.
-Additionally, the Australian Government also took steps to indefinitely suspend the extradition treaty and agreement that it had held with Hong Kong since 1993 on July 9 of 2020.
+It has been expressed that the imposed National Security Law has and will continue to destroy basic democratic principles that have underpinned the society of Hong Kong and it's 'One Country, Two Systems' framework that was put into place after the region became a Special Administrative Region (SAR) in 1997.
+In addition to this, the Australian Government, in response to China's actions, posted an official travel advisory warning on 7 July 2020, to travellers and both current and prospective Australian passport holders residing in the region to reconsider the need to be in Hong Kong.
+Additionally, the Australian Government also took steps to indefinitely suspend the extradition treaty and agreement that it had held with Hong Kong since 1993 on 9 July 2020.